Summer Olympics Trip: An American in Paris

 Queuing: the UK Fan Experience

-According to Dan Ariely, these rituals about lining up that consumers must endure before enjoying the fruits of the labor enhance the overall experience (Dollars and Sense, 2018).
+According to Dan Ariely, these rituals are about lining up that consumers must endure before enjoying the fruits of the labor to enhance the overall experience (Dollars and Sense, 2018).
 As one put it, this 19th-century event loves its ceremonies.

 Living at SW18 above the Rain Showers